Homemade baby wipes are a sustainable way to make your own reusable wipes and homemade solution from natural

 Think about the precious small people in your life.
 You want to put the gentlest things on their delicate skin, right?
 And let’s face it, spending lots of money to wipe bottoms is a little silly.

-Now, I’m not saying that DIY baby wipes are a new idea.
+Now, I’m not saying that homemade baby wipes are a new idea.
 They’re all over the Internet.
-However, many of these DIY baby wipes are made with rolls of paper towel, and are thrown in the trash.
+However, many of these DIY baby wipes are made with rolls of paper towel and are thrown in the trash.
 What delighted me most about my sister’s homemade solution and cloth diaper wipes was that she wasn’t wasting paper products, and was instead repurposing things they already had.
 Plus, there’s no extra laundry involved for cloth wipes if you already use cloth diapers.

-There are several different ways you can make your own soft, cloth wipes:
+There are several different ways you can make your own soft, cloth homemade baby wipes:

 - Use baby washcloths.